arizonaCameraLab/ASDP_Render_Module/README.md

 This Render module must be cloned recursively so that it pulls in all of its submodules:
 `git clone --recursive https://github.com/arizonaCameraLab/ASDP_Render_Module`

-**Summary:** Quick instructions to get set up on Linux for Storage and Render Server systems (replace X with the serial number of the systems being used [1-4] in the IP addresses):
+**Summary:** Quick instructions to get set up on Linux for Camera Simulator and Render Server systems (replace X with the serial number of the systems being used [1-4] in the IP addresses):

-- Storage Server:
+- Simulated Camera Server:
     - Build and install ASDP_Core_API, ASDP_Core_Module, and ASDP_Camera_Simulator (in that order).
     - ASDP_Core_Module 10.10.10.X1 --verbosity 100
 - Render Server: